 Investments - The carrying amounts of investments approximate fair value.
+The Company also holds a certificate of deposit that is not carried at fair value on the consolidated balance sheets and is classified as a held-to-maturity security.
 Investments are described further in Note 2 - Fair Value Measurements.